listenToRipley/python/Notes/Django.md

 To use the passed data, you will [use django template formatting.](https://docs.djangoproject.com/en/5.0/ref/templates/language/).

+For a better structure and easier access, it is best that the templates folder exist at the root of your project.
+In order to django to still access your different applications to use these templates, make sure that the [settings file](../Examples/django_proj/base/settings.py) under `TEMPLATES`, the variable `DIR` include the base path and the path to the associated file; e.g. `'DIR': [BASE_DIR / 'templates_folder_name']`

 #### Styling

 You can use a number of styling libraries with django, this example [uses bootstrap.](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
 To access this bootstrap library on these templates, you will add the CDN link for CSS to the head section, [example](../Examples/django_proj/templates/base.html).